lypiut/android-makers-2023-talk/maestro.md

 :+1:

-Run you test live
+- **Easy** to record a flow
+- app interaction in *real time*
+- no dependency

 [.column]

 :-1:

-Don't have access to all commands
+- Don't have access to *all* test commands
+- Cannot update a current test

 ---